 An example of this would be a student that is completing a marketing funnel course.
 They learned all the key concepts to create a funnel and are now applying those concepts to create a specific funnel for their own business.
 This is where a learner makes an impact in their OWN life.

-How does your current info product support your participants taking the information and applying back to their own life?
+How does your current course support your participants taking the information and applying back to their own life?

 Levels 5 & 6: Evaluate and Create

 Levels 5 & 6 of Bloom’s Taxonomy allows users to take your teachings, evaluate them and then mold them into their theories and new work.